Emily Program

 Center for Teens:

-Center for Teens supports our clinicians in the important work they do with highly competitive pay and benefits, comprehensive administrative support, high-quality training and case consultation, and state of the art facilities and technology.
+Center for Teens supports our clinicians in the important work they do with highly competitive pay and benefits, comprehensive administrative support, a wealth of high-quality training and case consultation, and state of the art facilities and technology.
 We are committed to caring for our clinicians first because their well-being determines the quality of care our clients receive.

 This role brings with it an opportunity to help shape the clinical and work-place culture at Center for Teens as we launch each of our programs.
 Joining a new company like ours presents unparalleled career opportunities, and we are ready to support your growth as we expand.